mprinc/vuejs.org/src/v2/guide/components-slots.md

 </ul>
 ```

-Instead of hard-coding the content for each todo, we can let the parent component take control by making every todo a slot, then binding `todo` as a slot prop:
+<span class='important'>Instead of hard-coding the content for each todo, we can let the parent component take control by making every todo a slot, then binding `todo` as a slot prop</span>:

 ```html
 <ul>